thilinarmtb/NekBench/README.md

 ## NekBench - Scripts for benchmarking Nek5000

-(Documentation is outdated, will be updated soon)

 ### Introduction

 This repository contains scripts for benchmarking [Nek5000](https://nek5000.mcs.anl.gov/), a fast and scalable open-source spectral element solver for CFD in different platforms from normal linux desktop and laptop machines to super computers at ALCF, NERSC, etc. This is written using bash scripting language and should run without any problem on any Unix-like operating system which supports bash.

 ### Setting up the repository